alantech/alan/anycloud/docs/how-to/aws-postgres.md

 Successfully created "staging" Credentials
 ```

-6) Deploy the Node.js server to your AWS account using the AnyCloud CLI.
+6) Deploy the Node.js server to your AWS account using the AnyCloud CLI

 ```bash
 $ anycloud new